Project-MONAI/MONAI/docs/source/mb_specification.rst

 * **data_type**: type of source data used for training/validation.
 * **references**: list of published referenced relating to the model.

+Spatial shape definition can be complex for models accepting inputs of varying shapes, especially if there are specific conditions on what those shapes can be.
+Shapes are specified as lists of either positive integers for fixed sizes or strings containing expressions defining the condition a size depends on.
+This can be "*" to mean any size, or use an expression with Python mathematical operators and one character variables to represent dependence on an unknown quantity.
+For example, "2**n" represents a size which must be a power of 2, "2**n*m" must be a multiple of a power of 2.
+Variables are shared between dimension expressions, so a spatial shape of `["2**n", "2**n"]` states that the dimensions must be the same powers of 2 given by `n`.

 A JSON schema for this file can be found at https://github.com/Project-MONAI/MONAI/blob/3049e280f2424962bb2a69261389fcc0b98e0036/monai/apps/mmars/schema/metadata.json

 An example JSON metadata file:

 ::

   {
       "version": "0.1.0",
       "changelog": {